-Mexican Palo Verde
+Jerusalem Thorn, Mexican Palo Verde

-Native to southwestern U.S., Mexico.
-Rapid growth at first, then slowing; eventually reaches 15 to 30 ft. high and wide.
-Yellow-green bark, spiny twigs, picturesque form.
-Sparse foliage; leaves 6–9 in. long,with many tiny leaflets that quickly fall in drought or cold.
-Numerous yellow flowers in loose, 3–7-in.-long clusters.
+Native to southwestern U.S. and Mexico.
+Grows to 15–30 ft. tall and wide.
+Yellow-green bark, spiny twigs, and a picturesque form.
+Numerous yellow flowers in loose clusters to 7 in. long.
 Long bloom season in spring; intermittent bloom throughout year.
-Flowers are followed by 2–6-in.-long seed pods that mature in summer.
+Flowers are followed by 2–6-in.-long seedpods that mature in summer; litter drop is a problem.
+Thorns and sparse foliage rule it out of tailored gardens.
+Reseeds freely in the desert.
 Tolerates alkaline soil.
-Requires minimal attention once established.
-As shade tree, it filters sun rather than blocking it.
-Litter drop is a problem.
-Thorns, sparse foliage rule it out of tailored gardens.
-Reseeds freely in the desert.
-Flowering branches are attractive in arrangements.

-Dense grower to 5 ft. high and wide, with bright green leaves and lavender flowers.
+Dense grower to 5 ft. tall and wide, with bright green leaves and lavender flowers.
+‘Lynn&r...

 Native to Japan.
 As a 2–3-ft. tall youngster, has an airy, fernlike appearance; with age (grows ...